Judge nixes no-prison deal in 2018 limo crash that killed 20 - KESQ

 Mallery’s office has said Hussain allowed passengers to ride in the limo despite having received “multiple notices of violations” from the state and having been told repairs were inadequate.
 State police said the vehicle should have been taken out of service because of brake problems identified in an inspection a month before the crash.

-Under New York law, second-degree manslaughter entails conduct that “creates or contributes to a substantial and unjustifiable risk that another person’s death will occur” — a risk that the perpetrator consciously disregards.
-Criminally negligent homicide, on the other hand, involves failing to perceive such a risk, the judge noted.

 The next court date has been set for Sept.
-14. Hussain, who had been on interim probation, will go out on bail and be subject to GPS monitoring.
+14. Hussain, who had completed a year of interim probation, will be out on bail and be subject to GPS monitoring.

+Lynch revealed his decision only after several relatives spoke about their enduring pain and sense of loss.
+Sheila McGarvey told the court that her 30-year-old son Shane McGowan was just beginning his life with new wife, Erin McGowan, who was also riding in the limo.

+“I call out my son Shane’s name all the time,” McGarvey said, “but no one answers.”